Advice - general / Rights and why they are important

-Freelance journalists own whatever they create, whether they have been commissioned or whether they have offered work "on spec" or from stock.
-Freelances have two kinds of rights in their work: copyright and moral rights.
+As a freelance journalist you own whatever you create, whether you have been commissioned or whether you have sold work "on spec" or from stock.
+It makes no difference if an editor comes to you with an idea: you own your expression of that idea.
+As a freelance you have two kinds of rights in your work: "economic rights" (often called just "copyright") and moral rights.

-Under UK law, and specifically the Copyright, Designs and Patents Act 1988 (see the link below), copyright is the intellectual property right that authors have in the work they have created.
-"Authors" in this case includes photographers, cartoonists, illustrators and other creators as well as writers.
+Under UK law, specifically the Copyright, Designs and Patents Act 1988 (see the link below), copyright is the intellectual property right that authors have in the work they have created.
+"Authors" in this legal sense includes photographers, cartoonists, illustrators and other creators as well as writers.
+We mean no offence to image-makers when we include them as "authors".
 Copyright protects against the use of the work without the author's permission and entitles the author to benefit from that work.

 Copyright applies just as much to the internet as anywhere else.